peterwissel/Udacity_ND_Data_Engineer/P8_Data_Engineering_Capstone_Project/README.md

 ## Summary
-Project-Capstone provides tools to automatically process, clean, analyze US I94 Immigration data in a flexible way and help to answer questions like the five Project questions.
+Project-Capstone provides tools to automatically process, clean, analyze US I94 Immigration data in a flexible way and help to answer questions like the four Project questions.